 If you lose the hearing or there is a default, you can appeal within five days and remain in the property while the appeal is pending.
 You still must pay rent as set forth below if the eviction is for nonpayment of rent.

-Basics of Appealing an Eviction from JC: Pay attention to deadlines!
+Appealing an Eviction from Justice Court: Pay attention to deadlines!

 Five days to appeal (filed in Justice Court)